 True Lies is a great action movie.
 It’s also a James Cameron film.
 Which by comparison is almost underrated.
 As I’ve said before Arnold Schwarzenegger was my favorite actor to watch as a kid.
 The movie is about a spy who balances tracking terrorists and maintaining his home life.
 There’s the perfect amount of cheesy one liners and non-stop action.
 The terrorists are treated like imbeciles and the humor is welcomed.
 A common complaint about the movie would be the second act.
 Which is about Arnie’s character thinking his wife is having an affair with another spy.
 Personally I think the second act is just as good as the first and third.
 Judge for yourself.

 The Lost Boys is one of my personal favorites in the horror genre.
-The movie is about a family who moves to Santa Carla, California only to discover that things are a little strange there.
-Vampire inhabit this town.
-Teen vampires to be exact (and I ain’t talkin Twilight).
-The movie would best be described as a starter horror movies.
-My mom recommended the movie to me when kind of young.
-The violence isn’t really disturbing, nor is it silly.
-It’s just the right balance.
+It’s about a family who move to Santa Carla, California only to discover that things are a little strange there.
+Vampires inhabit this town.
+Teen vampires to be exact (and I ain’t talkin’ Twilight).
+The title, The Lost Boys is of course a refrence to Peter Pan (that’s what I thought the movie was about originally).
+Like the lost boys in Peter Pan, these young vampires also never grow up.
+It would best be described as a starter horror movie.
+My mom recommended it to me when I was kind of young.
+She said me and my brother would like the fact that kids are the ones who fight the vampires.
+The violence isn’t too disturbing, nor is it silly.
+It’s just the right balance of both.
+They manage to find the humor in contrast to some of their bloodier scenes.
 It’s also a good movie for vampire enthusiast.
-As a group of kids attempt to take down said vampires.
-Even if you’re not much of a horror fan, it’s likely you’d enjoy this one.
+As the group of kids who attempt to take down said vampires, use what they know from comic books.
+I know just about everything there is to know about vampires and their weaknesses.
+So I’d like to think I could take one down if I had to.
+Even if you’re not much of a horror fan, it’s likely you’d enjoy The Lost Boys.

 The Night of the Hunter is a beautiful movie to watch.
 Yes even black and white movies can be beautiful.
 With its glowing images and silhouettes.
 This was another movie my mother told me to watch.
 The movie has a tense atmosphere that makes you feel all sorts of emotions.
 There is a good chance you’re unfamiliar with the story.
 Basically it’s about a man claiming to be a preacher attempting to inherit a large sum of money, but the only ones who can stop him are a boy and his younger (clueless) sister.
 Trust me, this is an underrated masterpiece.
 I would definitely recommend it.